giannistolou/react-native-autoheight-webview-demo/README.md

 # react-native-autoheight-webview-demo

-This is a demo React Native project showcasing the usage of the `react-native-autoheight-webview` library.
+This is a demo React Native project showcasing the usage of the `@brown-bear/react-native-autoheight-webview` library.
 It demonstrates how to seamlessly integrate auto-height WebView components within a React Native application.

 ## Features